 Related Recipes

-For more famous traditional Turkish recipes why not try:
+For more delicious traditional Turkish recipes why not try:

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.